epartington/pan-os-mcp/docs/guide/configuration.md

 }
 ```

-Make sure to replace the placeholder values with your actual firewall hostname and API key.
+Make sure to replace the placeholder values with your actual firewall or Panorama hostname and API key.